 Frequently Asked Questions About Chocolate Buttermilk Bread

 For long-term freezing, it is best to freeze the whole loaf without the glaze.
 Thaw completely, then add the glaze before eating.
 To freeze leftover slices, cut the bread and freeze laying slices flat on a cookie sheet.
-Once the bread and glaze is frozen completely, remove from the cookie sheet and wrap each slice individually in plastic wrap, then a layer of aluminum foil, and store in a freezer safe bag.
+Once the bread and glaze are frozen completely, remove them from the cookie sheet and wrap each slice individually in plastic wrap, then a layer of aluminum foil, and store in a freezer-safe bag.
 Unwrap completely before storing at room temperature.

 Use room temperature butter and eggs for better incorporation of ingredients while mixing and do not overmix the batter.
 Use buttermilk instead of regular milk.

 You can, but the texture and taste of the loaf are best with real buttermilk (rather than the milk + lemon juice hack often recommended).
 Real buttermilk is thicker and has a better texture.
 It freezes well, so I recommend buying buttermilk and freezing the rest in ice cube trays or small containers to thaw and use for future baking.